g0aty/SickoMenu/README.md

 10. Click **Add** and then **Apply**
 11. SickoMenu should now work properly in the game

+### Installation - macOS

+>[!NOTE] This method uses CrossOver ONLY!
+If you have ANY other ways to use this with other software, refer to the contributing section!

+For this, you will need:

+- Among Us (Steam Version)
+- CrossOver

+Install a bottle of CrossOver, install Steam in it and install Among Us. <br> Then, open the C drive inside of CrossOver (there should be a button).
+Quit CrossOver.
+A Finder window will open. <br> Go to `Program Files (x86)/Steam/steamapps/common/Among Us/` and STAY in the folder. <br> Put the `version.dll` inside of the Among Us folder **WHERE THE EXECUTABLE IS LOCATED** (NOT THE AMONG US DATA FOLDER) and then reopen CrossOver.
+Go to the "Configure Wine" panel and go to "Libraries" then, pop the menu right below "New Replacement for:" and search carefully the "version" option. <br> Click it and select "Add".
+Click Apply then OK.
+Start up Among Us and do Command+⌦ to pop up the SickoMenu.
+And go on with your hacking in game, have fun.

 ## ⌨️ Default Hotkeys
 - Show Menu - DELETE
 - Show Radar - INSERT